 This Cheltenham pool is proof you don’t have to trek to the coast to beat the summer heat.
 Head to the enormous 50-metre pool at Sandford Parks and you’ll be rewarded with cool waters, wide lanes and lush landscaped gardens.
 To make the most of the space, visit in the early morning, when it’s less a rubber ring destination and more a tranquil oasis (where you can drift around lazily, pretending it’s your own private pool).
 If you stay all day, keep an eye out for the evening outdoor film screenings or theatre performances that take place at Sandford Parks throughout the year.

-Getting there: by train in 2 hours 10 minutes from Paddington to Cheltenham Spa and then a taxi to the Lido.
+Getting there: by train in 2 hours 10 minutes from Paddington to Cheltenham Spa and then 10 minutes by bus.

 A trip to lively Aldershot Lido is guaranteed to have you reminiscing about the package holidays of your childhood.
 Why?
 You’ll find dozens of bouncy babies in rubber rings and eight-year-olds splashing their parents silly in the outdoor pool.
 There are water fountains, a sandpit and a traditional kiosk where you can pick up a classic summer lunch (ketchup-soaked chips and a strawberry Cornetto.)
 The pièce de résistance?
 Colourful, twisty flumes that are more fun to slide down than adult-you might want to admit.

-Getting there: by train in 1 hour 30 minutes from London Waterloo to Aldershot, then a taxi to the Lido.
+Getting there: by train in 1 hour from London Waterloo to Aldershot, then 10 minutes by bus.

 This family-friendly seafront complex is home to a couple of outdoor pools, as well as an 18-hole crazy golf course, miniature railway and outdoor courts for tennis, netball, football and touch rugby.
 While portions of the leisure park are a little run down, the actual lido is pretty pleasant thanks to the efforts of the Friends of the Strand Pool organisation.
 Especially cool are the colourful bridges, lazy river, pink elephant slides, and the entry prices, which start at £3.
 It’s an ace place to get nostalgic and spend the last of your pocket money on a 99 ice cream.
 And then complain about the fact that it doesn’t cost 99p anymore.

-Getting there: by train in 1 hour from London Victoria to Gillingham, then a 15-minute downhill walk.
+Getting there: by train 45 minutes from St Pancras International to Gillingham, then a 20 minute walk.

 Margate’s unique tidal pool is usually reserved for hardcore wild swimmers who brave the chilly waters that flow in from the North Sea.
 But when the sun finally makes an appearance, more bold members of the public have also been known to take the plunge.
 Jumping into this enclosed part of Walpole Bay is an fab activity if you want to embrace your inner Michael Phelps without drifting too far from the shore.
 Bear in mind, though, that whatever the weather, the tidal pool is best for strong swimmers since the deepest point slopes down to 6 ft 6.

-Getting there: by train in 1 hour 30 minutes from St Pancras to Margate, then a taxi to Walpole Bay.
+Getting there: by train in 1 hour 45 minutes from St Pancras to Margate, then a 15 minute walk.

 Looking for a wild spot for some open water swimming?
 You won’t find one much better than Divers Cove, an open-air reservoir in the untamed landscape of a nature reserve.
 This one’s for serious, competent swimmers, and other activities, like triathlon training and scuba diving are also on offer.
 The water’s guaranteed to be chilly, but, luckily, the changing rooms are heated.
 There’s also a cafe on site where you can chow down on some post-exercise grub: burgers, cakes and tea.
 Winner.

-Getting there: by train in 40 minutes from London Bridge to Caterham, then 10 minutes on the number 400 bus.
+Getting there: by train in 40 minutes from London Bridge to Caterham, then 10 minutes by bus.

 Frensham Pond is one of the countryside’s best kept secrets.
 Amble on over from the car park and you’ll be greeted by wild and undulating flora, lush greenery and sailing boats which drift around as though Monday morning alarms don’t exist.
 The waters here are clear and fairly shallow, so paddling in the buoyed off swimming areas is a must for even the most timid swimmers, who can just go ankle-deep.
 When you’re all out of paddle power, retire to the beaches and melt like a Calippo left out in the sun.
 Just remember to be considerate if you do visit.
 The heathland surrounding the pretty pond is extremely delicate and home to some critically endangered wildlife so visitors should be careful and stick to designated areas and walkways.

-Getting there: by train in 1 hour from London Waterloo to Farnham, then a taxi to the Pond.
+Getting there: by train in 1 hour from London Waterloo to Farnham, then 10 minutes by bus.

 Between Byron’s Pool and King’s Mill Weir, there’s a roughly 2-mile-long, watery stretch where experienced wild swimmers can get in touch with the elements.
 Lower yourself into the Cam’s upper reaches and float through a dreamscape of vast meadows, low-hanging willow trees and smooth, arched bridges.
 If you’re more of the adventurous type, then join the traditional New Year’s Day swim in the Cam, where a bunch of intrepid aquanauts get splashy in frosty waters.
 Some say the experience is invigorating.
 Others say it’s just very, very cold.

-Getting there: by train in 50 minutes from Kings Cross to Cambridge, then a taxi to King’s Mill Weir.
+Getting there: by train in 50 minutes from Kings Cross to Cambridge, then 20 minutes by bus.

 Pangbourne Meadows is an effortlessly romantic swimming spot for strong swimmers, with scenic bridges, velvety waters and vast grassy verges.
 To get in and out, head east of the weir where there are boat ramps, and then bathe with uninterrupted views of chalk beaches and the Chiltern Hills.
 When you’re done backstroking, saunter along the Thames path and enjoy visions of the vista that inspired Kenneth Grahame (the guy who wrote ‘Wind in the Willows’).
 Just make sure you keep an eye out for traffic if you’re looking out from Whitchurch bridge.
 Halcyon days, indeed.